- Gender and Relationships»

 No event deserves a celebration more than finding a partner in love and life.
 When the bridegroom’s mother takes the stage, her toast to her son is born from her desire to share his joy, and to tell the world how proud her son’s achievement has made her feel.

-Her toast is based on her devotion to her son, not any speech format she has studied.
+Her toast is based on her devotion to her son, not primarily on any speech format she has studied.

 This was my only son.
 I was his only parent at the wedding.
 I wanted my child to begin his new life with the assurance that he had done the right thing to marry the girl he loved; and that he had my blessing for a life of joy and success.